cstaavetti/cbounce/README.md

 The demo uses `cbounce` compiled to WebAssembly for physics and loads Three.js from a pinned jsDelivr CDN URL for rendering.

-## GitHub Pages

-The repository includes a GitHub Actions workflow at `.github/workflows/pages.yml`.
-After the workflow is merged to `main`, set the repository's Pages source to "GitHub Actions" in GitHub settings.
-Successful pushes to `main` will publish the static demo to the repository Pages site.

 ## Files

 - `cbounce.h` - generated single-header release artifact.